mohammad5305/hogruv/README.md

 # hogruv
 ![image](https://user-images.githubusercontent.com/71145952/202860623-26c6545c-5bf6-4932-b82f-8bf35835e95e.png)

-a simple and minimal home page for browsers with gruvbox and Its useful for people like me that can't manage their TODO and updated every day.
+A simple and minimal TODO list for browsers and Its useful for people like me that can't manage their TODO and updated every day.

 ## Installation
-I would recommend using the docker compose because its easier
+I recommend using the docker compose because its easier
 ```docker
 docker compose up -d
 ```